reactjs/react.dev/content/docs/reference-react.md

 ```
 React.cloneElement(
   element,
-  [props],
+  [config],
   [...children]
 )
 ```

-Clone and return a new React element using `element` as the starting point.
+Clone and return a new React element using `element` as the starting point. `config` should contain all new props, `key`, or `ref`.
 The resulting element will have the original element's props with the new props merged in shallowly.
-New children will replace existing children. `key` and `ref` from the original element will be preserved.
+New children will replace existing children. `key` and `ref` from the original element will be preserved if no `key` and `ref` present in the `config`.

 `React.cloneElement()` is almost equivalent to: